asthinasthi/interview-notes/Java.md

 ## Threading & Parallelization
 1. Single Lane Bridge Problem: https://orajavasolutions.wordpress.com/2014/05/03/single-lane-bridge-problem/
 1. `t1.join()` Main Thread waits till thread completes.
 Thread might have already finished/died.
 If finished it will return immediately.
 Catch `InterruptedException`
+1. Runnable vs Callable: The Callable interface is similar to Runnable, in that both are designed for classes whose instances are potentially executed by another thread.
+A Runnable, however, does not return a result and cannot throw a checked exception.

+## Exceptions
+1. Unchecked/Runtime Exceptions : NullPointerException, Arithmetic Exception.
+2. Checked Exceptions: Thrown or caught.